Lachlan-Mayne/english-notes/Peter/Human Resources.md

 **Strategic responses:**
 - Ethnocentric Staffing:
 	- Employing staff from the parent company to key management positions
+	-
+	- Consistent quality and assurance of company values
 - Polycentric Staffing:
 	- Employing a local worker to a key management position
+- Geocentric Staffing:
+	- Hiring the best person available globally, regardless of background